asosso/zbx3-dell-equallogic/README.md

-Zabbix 3.0 Dell Equallogic
+Zabbix 3.2 Dell Equallogic
 ==========================

-This template (ZBX3-DELL-EQUALLOGIC) use the Equallogic-MIB to discover and manage Equallogic Storage Array in Zabbix 3.0.
+This template (ZBX3-DELL-EQUALLOGIC) uses the Equallogic-MIB to discover and manage Equallogic Storage Arrays in Zabbix 3.2.

 This Zabbix template provides a check of Dell Equallogic systems.
-The template assumes 24 disks are present in the system and has been tested on a several PS6110 systems: PS6110XS, P6110XV and PS6110E.
+The template assumes 24 disks are present in the system and has been tested on a several PS6110 systems: PS6110XS, P6110XV and PS6110E and on the PS-M4110.

 ## Contents

 * zbx3-dell-equallogic.xml - Zabbix template
-* discover_eqlvolumes.pl - Perl helper script to generate a list of SNMP sub-ids, one for each volume.

 ## Installation

 Import the XML file into Zabbix (Under Configuration -> Templates).

 The SNMP Community string for the template can be set in the template configuration itself, under Macros.
 By default this is set to: "public".

-Copy the Perl helper script to the ExternalScripts directory (see /etc/zabbix/zabbix_server.conf) and make sure it is executable by running: chmod a+rx /path/to/discover_eqlvolumes.pl

 Run the following command on the console: